 Discover Picasso’s life in Barcelona and hop into the chocolate museum

-Also, you must not forget to explore the Picasso museum which has around 4,000 pieces of wonderful arts by the artists.
+Also, you must not forget to explore the Picasso museum which has around 4,000 pieces of wonderful arts by the artist.
 The paintings somehow interpret a real picture of his life in Barcelona.
-Besides, there are numerous other places in the city which were frequented by Picasso.
-So, if you want to really know about the life of this great artist, visit Barcelona.
+Besides, there are numerous places in the city which were frequented by Picasso.

 Next, to give yourself a sweet treat, the Barcelona Chocolate Museum is one of the veritable homages in the earth.
 The unique flavor and taste of the chocolates have been liked by people around the globe.